vijay8i/this-and-that/01-build-systems/notes/05-gn-ninja-conan-take-2.md

 > executes those `build files`.
 So, *actions*s are for _ninja_ and _templates_
 > are for _gn_.
 It gets confusing because a _template_ can include an _action_.
 > One way to make sense is to see the _action_ as an `async` function bundled by
-> _gn_ that is then `awaited` for by `ninja`.
+> _gn_ that is then `awaited` on by `ninja`.

-After a bit more of head banging, it became clear that the stuff I wanted to automate required template functions, not actions.
+After a bit of head banging, it became clear that the stuff I wanted to automate required template functions, not actions.
 I ended up with two template functions that allow me to check off the second step.
 The python scripts are not important as they are trivial in what they do.

-The first template(`//build/common/conan.gni`) provides the automation to fetch dependencies uisng _conan_.
-I see it as a _seed_ from which the full cababilities of _cmake_'s `FetchContent_*` suite can be implemented.
+The first template(`//build/common/conan.gni`) provides the automation to fetch dependencies using _conan_.
+I see this as a _seed_ from which the full cababilities of _cmake_'s `FetchContent_*` suite could be implemented.

 ```lua
 template("conan_install") {